fedecan-ca/fedecan.ca/docs/index.md

 <!-- ![Image title](https://dummyimage.com/500x300/eee/aaa){ align=right } -->

-# Welcome to **Fedecan**!
+# Welcome!

-We are dedicated to providing platforms for Canadians to engage in online communities through *federated* software.
-We are committed to providing a safe and inclusive space for all Canadians to connect and share ideas.

-See below for more information on what this means, what we are working on, and how you can get involved!
+We are dedicated to providing platforms for Canadians to engage in online communities through 'federated' software.
+We are committed to providing a safe and inclusive space for all Canadians to connect and share ideas!
+See below for more information on what this means, what we are working on, and how you can get involved.

-!!! info "Fedecan is a federally incorporated not-for-profit organization! 🍁"
+!!! info "We are a federally incorporated not-for-profit organization! 🍁"

 <br> <br>